marcolomele/churn-bcgx/github_tutorial.md

 Folders:
 - `/main` - Contains final versions of files
-- `/giova` - Giova's working folder
-- `/ilia` - Ilia's working folder
-- `/javi` - Javi's working folder
-- `/marco` - Marco's working folder
+- `/inference` - Working folder related to the inference part
-- `/santi` - Santi's working folder
+- `/prediction` - Working folder related to the prediction part

 Other files:
 - .gitinore – tells GitHub which files to ignore and not upload.
 To ignore a file in you folder, in a new line write `{your_folder}/{file_name.file_type}`